-They give much heed to dreams, because they sunpose these invisible powers give them directions therein.
-They are likewise much attached to the traditions of their fathers, who have informed them of divers miracles anciently wrought, which they firmly believe!
-They also mention some wonderful things, which, they say, have happened since the ntemory of some who are now living.
-One affirmed to me, that himself had once been dead four days. that most of his friends were gathered together at his fineral, and that he should have been buried; but that some of his relations who were sent for were not arrived, before whose coming he came to life again.
-In this time, he says, he went to the place where the sun rises, (imagining the earth to be a plain,) and directly over that place, at a great height in the air. he was admitted, he says, into a great house, which he supposes was several miles in length, and saw as levely as the man hin sell egift thrishow want
+They give much beed to dreams, because they suppose these invisible powers give them directions' therein.
+They are likewise much attached to their traditions of their fathers, who have informed them of divers miracles anciently wrought, which they firmly believe!
+They also mention some wonderful things, which, they say, have happened since the niemory of some who are now living.
+One affirmed to me, that kimself had once been dead four days! that most of his friends were gathered together at his Ameral, and that he should have been buried; but that some of his relations who were sent for were not arrived, before whose coming he came to life again.
+In this time, he says, he went to the place where the san rises, (imagining the earth to be a plain,) and directly over that place, at a great height in the an. he was admitted; he says, into a great house, which he supposes was several miles in length, and saw many wonderful things here in the win all the views